Scheveningen: Lighthouse

 The light beam flashes at alternate intervals of 2.5 and 7.5 seconds.
 The location is 52°6.247′N 4°16.095′E.

+Chess

+In the game of chess, the Scheveningen Variation of the Sicilian Defense takes its name from a 1923 chess tournament played in the district.
+During the tournament, the variation was played by several players, for instance by the future Dutch world chess champion Max Euwe.

 Subdistricts

 The subdistricts of district Scheveningen are: